murtovski/SudokuHeaven/README.md

 ### Performance

 Google Lighthouse was used to assess the performance of the webpage.
 Initially it scored an 84 in accessibility, on inspection I found a missing label for a radio button so I rectified that.
+There was also a deduction for not using a descending system for a heading tag that was used.

 The results can be seen below.